arjunpndt/funGitHack/README.md

 # funGitHack
-just to learn more about github
+just to learn more about GitHub